Isshu Sugawara

-Isshu Sugawara (菅原 一秀, Sugawara Isshū) is a former Japanese politician of the Liberal Democratic Party, a former member of the House of Representatives in the Diet (national legislature).
+Isshu Sugawara (菅原 一秀, Sugawara Isshū) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).

 Career

 Sugawara is a native of Nerima, Tokyo, and a graduate of Waseda University.
 After an unsuccessful contest in 1990, he was elected to the assembly of Nerima, Tokyo, for the first time in 1991 serving for two terms.
 Having served in the Tokyo Metropolitan Assembly since 1997, he ran unsuccessfully for the House of Representatives in 2000.
 He ran again three years later and was elected for the first time in Tokyo 9th district.

 Senior Vice Minister of Economy, Trade and Industry

 In Sugawara’s time as Minister of Economy, Trade, and Industry, he vowed to decommission the Fukushima Daiichi nuclear power plant as part of his goal to end all nuclear power plants in Japan by 2030.
 Sugawara was only Minister of Economy, Trade, and Industry for a month and a half as he resigned from his position.
 Sugawara became involved in a gift scandal.
 Sugawara made illegal donations of 802,200 yen to 33 groups and 26 individuals in Tokyo District 9 from 2018-2019.
 Sugawara’s aide used a portion of the money to buy melons, oranges, roe, royal jelly, flowers, and signed cards as condolence money for families in his district dealing with a death.
 According to the prosecutors, the rest of the money was used for celebrations.
 Japan’s Public Offices Election Laws prohibit politicians from giving gifts or money to constitutions.
 Sugawara’s gift scandal first came to light when the weekly magazine Shukan Bunshun reported that Sugawara’s secretary gave 20,000 yen as condolences to the family of a deceased constituent.

-After the scandal leaked, Sugawara left the Liberal Democratic Party on June 2.
+After the scandal leaked, Sugawara left the Liberal Democratic Party on 2 June.
 This put the Liberal Democratic Party in a tricky situation, as they were already involved in similar scandals with former ministers.
 The day after Sugawara removed himself from the Liberal Democratic Party, he was pushed to resign from Minister of Economy Trade and Industry to allow Parliament discussions to continue.
 At first, the prosecutors at the Tokyo Summary Court did not indict Sugawara because he stepped down as Minister of Economy, Trade, and Industry and apologized.
 But this was changed as a civil inquest believed Sugawara’s actions warranted indictment.
 The Tokyo Summary Court made an indictment against him.
 Sugawara was fined 400,000 yen and was given a civil rights suspension.
 Under the suspension, Sugawara was not allowed to vote or run for office for three years.

-His profile on the LPD website:
+His profile on the LDP website: